totaljs/blogengine/readme.md

 - [__HelpDesk with professional support__](https://helpdesk.totaljs.com)
 - [Documentation](https://docs.totaljs.com)

-# Bufferwall: BlogEngine template
+# BlogEngine template

 [![MIT License][license-image]][license-url]

-First you need to obtain Bufferwall token: <https://bufferwall.com>.
+First you need to obtain a token from: <https://bufferwall.com>.
 Then download the source-code or `bundle` only (recommendation).

 - open terminal / command-line
 - open app directory